/* Scenario metadata

 You release the brakes.
 Takeoff roll, rotate, positive rate, gear up.
 You cost yourself six minutes of pre-takeoff and gained a slightly clearer head.
 Six minutes is six minutes.

-<<goto "Approaching">>You do the fuel math.
+<<goto "Approaching">>You do the fuel math on the kneeboard while the engine warms.
 The Arrow holds 48 gallons useable.
-At 9.5 gph you have a four-hour-ish range with VFR reserves.
-KSGF to OSH direct is about 430 nm; at 140 KTAS with a light headwind you're looking at 3:15 to 3:30 enroute.
-VFR reserves require 30 minutes day.
-You will land at Oshkosh with approximately 40 minutes of fuel.
+Call it 9.5 gph leaned at altitude.
+KSGF direct RIPON then OSH is about 430 nm; at 140 KTAS with the light morning headwind, 3:15 to 3:30 enroute.
+Day VFR reserve is 30 minutes.
+You'll land at Oshkosh with roughly 40 minutes in the tanks.

 <<goto "Approaching">>You go back into the FBO, buy a second coffee, and wait two hours.
 Marc falls asleep on the couch.
 You read a three-month-old copy of Flying Magazine cover to cover.
 At 0645 you get Marc up, pre-flight, and launch at 0705.